zleba/JEC/README.md

 ```
 ./test.py
 ```
+One can check the created root file with nTuples using `rootbrowse *.root`.

 If the test run was successful, one can proceed to run on grid over the whole data sample
 ```
 ./crabConfig.py
 ```
-Here notice the first lines of the crabConfig script
+Here notice the first lines of the `crabConfig.py` script
 ```
 fileTag = 'puppi2_'
 from dataSets  import *
 sets =  data16
 ```
-the `fileTag` is the nameTag to distinguish between different runs of the ntupliser.
+the `fileTag` is the tag to distinguish between different runs of the nTupliser.
 The list of data sets are imported from `dataSets.py` file and consequently the script submit all 2016 data sets to grid.
 To run over 2016+2017, one needs to specify `sets = data16 + data17`.

-When the run is finished, the root files with ntuples should be stored in the following directory
+When the run is finished, the root files with nTuples should be stored in the following directory
 ```
 /pnfs/desy.de/cms/tier2/store/user/$USER/JetHT
 ```
+where `$USER` is your lxplus user name.

-Since cram produce grid pack from the whole content of the JEC directory, please don't put there any large files (e.g. heavy root files), otherwise the grid pack will be heavy and the transfer to the node would be slow.
+Since crab produces grid pack from the whole content of the JEC directory, please don't put there any large files (e.g. heavy root files), otherwise the grid pack will be heavy and the transfer to the computational node would be slow.

 ## Analysing the nTuples - General remarks